push10-seanl/p10MapKit/readme.md

 ## searchfilter() and selectFilter() functions

 These two functions handle changes to the select dropdown and the search text input.
 On submit, they take these values and re-run fetchMarkers.js and generateResults.js with the updated filters.
+This should probably be moved into their own separate files for readability.

 ## Helper functions